SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 and :math:`\mathcal{F}_{long} \simeq 1`).
 Only elements containing particles which have a considerable fraction of displaced decays will be sensitive to the values chosen above.
-Also, a precise treatment of lifetimes is possible if the experimental result (or a theory group) explicitly provides the efficiencies as a function of the widths, as :ref:`discussed above <widthGrid>`.
+Also, a precise treatment of lifetimes is possible if the experimental result (or a theory group) explicitly provides the efficiencies as a function of the widths, as :ref:`discussed above <txnameFile>`.